-The following must be achieved within the next 20 years: in Siberia and Kazakhstan-the creation of new power bases using deposits of cheap coal or the waterpower resources of the Angara and Yenisei rivers; the organisation of bia centres of power-consuming industries, the development of new rich ore, oil, and coal deposits: and the construction of a number of new large machine-building centres; in areas along the Volga, in the Urals, North Caucasus, and Central Asia-the rapid development of the power, oil, gas, and chemical development of industries and the ore deposits.
-Alonaside development of the existina the old metallurgical centres in the Urals and the Ukraine the completion envisaged the country's is of third metallurgical base in Siberia, and the building of two new ones: in the central European part of the U.S.S.R., utilising the iron ore of the Kursk iron fields, and in Kazakhstan.
+The following must be achieved within the next 20 years: in Siberia and Kazakhstan-the creation of new power bases using deposits of cheap coal or the water-power resources of the Angara and Yenisei rivers; the organisation of big centres of power-consuming industries, the development of new rich ore, oil, and coal deposits; and the construction of a number of new large machine-building centres; in areas along the Volga, in the Urals, North Caucasus, and Central Asia-the rapid development of the power, oil, gas, and chemical industries and the development of ore deposits.
+Alongside the development of the existing old metallurgical centres in the Urals and the Ukraine the completion is envisaged of the country's third metallurgical base in Siberia, and the building of two new ones: in the central European part of the U.S.S.R., utilising the iron ore of the Kursk iron fields, and in Kazakhstan.
 Soviet people will be able to carry out daring plans to change the courses of some northern rivers and regulate their discharge for the purpose of utilising vast water resources for the irrigation and watering of arid areas.